JWChannel/CathayBankKokoHW/README.md

     <img src="ReadMeImages/1-2-friend-list.png" alt="Friends List Scenario" width="200">
 </p>

-3. **Friends with Invitations**: Makes a request to `https://dimanyen.github.io/friend3.json` to simulate a scenario where both friends and invitations are present.
+3. **Friend List with Invitations**: Displays when there are friends and the API returns two invitations.
+Makes a request to `https://dimanyen.github.io/friend3.json` to simulate a scenario where both friends and invitations are present.
 <p align="center">
     <img src="ReadMeImages/1-3-1-expanded.png" alt="Friends with Invitations Scenario" width="200">
     <img src="ReadMeImages/1-3-2-stacked.png" alt="Friends with Invitations Scenario" width="200">